Solid Models

 DeviceLayout.SolidModels.remove_group!Function

-remove_group!(sm::SolidModel, group::Union{String, Symbol}, dim; recursive=true, remove_entities=false)
+remove_group!(sm::SolidModel, group::Union{String, Symbol}, dim; recursive=true, remove_entities=true)

-remove_group!(group::AbstractPhysicalGroup; recursive=true, remove_entities=false)
+remove_group!(group::AbstractPhysicalGroup; recursive=true, remove_entities=true)

 If recursive is true, remove all entities on their boundaries, down to dimension zero (points).

-Also removes the (now-empty) physical group.
+Also removes the record of the (now-empty) physical group.

 source